pchampin/sophia_rs/README.md

 It comprises the following crates:

-* [`sophia`] is currently the main crate, but will eventually become a "compilation" of the smaller, more specialized crates listed below.
-  Currently, it defines
-  - traits for describing RDF graphs and datasets,
-  - implementation of those traits (in-memory),
-  - traits for serializing and parsing various RDF formats,
-  - implementation of those traits for Turtle-like syntaxes and RDF/XML.
-* [`sophia_api`] currently defines the trait for RDF terms, with its associated types;
+* [`sophia_api`] defines a generic API for RDF and linked data, as a set of core traits and types;
-  in the future it will contain all the core traits and types of the Sophia API.
+  more precisely, it provides traits for describing
+  - terms, triples and quads,
+  - graphs and datasets,
+  - parsers and serializers.
-* [`sophia_iri`] provides functions for validating and resolving IRIs
+* [`sophia_iri`] provides functions for validating and resolving IRIs.
 * [`sophia_term`] defines implementations of the `TTerm` trait.
+* [`sophia`] is the “all-included” crate, re-exporting symbols from all the crates above and also providing additional implementations:
+  - optimized in-memory graphs and datasets,
+  - parsers and serializers for various RDF formats (Turtle-family and RDF/XML).
-* [`sophia_jsonld`] preliminary support for JSON-LD
+* [`sophia_jsonld`] provides preliminary support for JSON-LD.

 ## Performances